kaspermunch/kaspermunch.github.io/index.md

 <div class="inner">
 <header class="major">
 <h2>The Team</h2>
-<p>We are a diverse group of postdoctoral researchers and DPhil students lead by Professor Simon Myers at the University of Oxford. <a href="people.html">Find out more about our research interests and backgrounds.</a></p>
+<p>We are a diverse group of postdoctoral researchers and DPhil students brought together by a common interest in fine-scale population structure and recombination.
+We are lead by Professor Simon Myers based the University of Oxford. <a href="people.html">Find out more about our research interests and backgrounds.</a></p>
 </header>
 </div>
 </section>